-Holding termly parents meetings with the class teacher for children who are on the SEND register to review progress and set new targets.
-If a child has an EHCP, one of the parent meetings will be an annual review.
-An additional 10 minutes will be
+- ➤ Holding termly provision review meetings with the class teacher for children who are on the SEND register to review progress and set new outcomes.
+If a child has an EHCP, one of the parent meetings will be an annual review. - > Class teachers will contact parents if they have a concern about a child's progress, to inform parents about any intervention programme that their child may be involved in.